 To help break down the culture of silence around cancer, a group of health organisations came together to run Australia’s first ‘Let’s Talk About Cancer’ pop-up shops in shopping centres in Melbourne’s western suburbs.

-Preventing cancer through meaningful conversation
+Preventing cancer through

 How might we reduce the incidence of cancer in our community and increase early detection rates?